mid-at-coding/cablegen/README.md

 cores = 1
 ; generate and solve as if merging to this tile will lead to death nox = 0
+; treat 0xf tiles as if they were walls -- free formation must be true for this setting to have an effect (generally only used for variants) ignore_f = false
+; compress boards and positions while generating and solving compress = true

 ; generation specific settings
 [Generate]